 The program is divided into a few large sections.
 One section, the update() function, uses a large part of the computational time.
-We are going to try to make some simple modifications to this function so that the program runs faster.
+We are going to try to make some simple modifications to this function so that the program runs in parallel, and faster.